crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 The creators of Fast AI have created a bunch of very good tutorials that are a hands-on practical introduction to deep learning for coders.
 You will watch [Lesson 1](https://course.fast.ai/videos/?lesson=1) for an introduction to deep learning, and follow along with their [Python notebook](https://colab.research.google.com/github/fastai/fastbook/blob/master/01_intro.ipynb).

-We'll then adapt the Fast AI example so that we use deep learning to classify wedding photos.
+We'll then adapt the Fast AI example so that we use deep learning to classify wedding photos in [our Colab notebook for image classification](https://colab.research.google.com/github/crowdsourcing-class/crowdsourcing-class.github.io/blob/master/assignments/hw5/Train_a_Classifier_Weddings_Dataset_STUDENT.ipynb).
+You will write code in several places in our notebook.
 You'll load in the aggregated results that we all collected from Amazon Mechanical Turk to get labeled training data.
 You'll aggregate the Turkers' labels with voting to determine whether an image represents a wedding or not.
 We will use these labels to train the classifier.

 We'll also try training different versions of the wedding photo classifier to see the effects of representation in data collections.
 The first version of our classifer will be trained only on Western weddings, and the next will be expanded to include Indian weddings as well.